FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Results on HDFS

 \subsection{A different learning strategy}

-One way to raise less false alarms is to perform more merges and thus obtain fewer states that have more outgoing transitions.
-The AIC evaluation function does not have a significance parameter (\textsc{confidence\_bound}).
-Instead, we learn another model using the likelihood-ratio evaluation function and a very low \textsc{confidence\_bound} of 1E-15.
+One way to raise fewer false alarms is to perform more merges and thus obtain fewer states that have more outgoing transitions.
+The AIC evaluation function has no significance parameter (\textsc{confidence\_bound}).
+Instead, we learn another model using the likelihood ratio evaluation function and a very low \textsc{confidence\_bound} of 1E-15.
 Other than that, we keep the default settings.
 The resulting model is displayed in Figure~\ref{fig:hdfs_anomaly}.
 The model is much less insightful than Figure~\ref{fig:hdfs_insight} and likely overgeneralizes due to all the added loops.
-It seems to model impossible system behavior such as infinite loops of 21s.
-In terms of performance, however, this model achieves 330 false positives and 624 false negatives, i.e., an F1-score of 0.97 outperforming the score achieved by DeepLog.
+It seems to model impossible system behavior, such as infinite loops of 21s.
+In terms of performance, however, this model achieves 330 false positives and 624 false negatives, i.e., an F1-score of 0.97, outperforming the score achieved by DeepLog.

-This demonstrates automaton learning methods can outperform neural network approaches with little fine-tuning on software log data.
-We believe the main reason for this to be that software data is highly structured and often deterministic.
-On the experiments on the PAutomaC data, we also demonstrated that deterministic automata learned using FlexFringe perform excellent when the ground truth model is deterministic.
+This demonstrates that automaton learning methods can achieve a performance similar to that of neural network approaches on software log data.
+We believe the main reason is that software data is highly structured and often deterministic.
+In the experiments on the PAutomaC data, we also demonstrated that deterministic automata learned using FlexFringe perform very well when the ground truth model is deterministic.
 Automata are simply good at capturing the type of patterns that occur in deterministic systems.

 A key question and challenge for future work is how to treat infrequent states during learning.
-Is it better to keep them intact to obtain a more interpretable model or should we merge them and get improved performance at cost of interpretability?
-In order to prevent this trade-off, we are currently extending FlexFringe with methods that look for software specific patterns such as parallelism and subprocesses.
-We believe that such extensions will be crucial for obtaining high performing interpretable models.
+Is it better to keep them intact to obtain a more interpretable model, or should we merge them and get improved performance at the cost of interpretability?
+In order to prevent this trade-off, we are currently extending FlexFringe with methods that look for software-specific patterns, such as parallelism and subprocesses.
+We believe that such extensions will be crucial for obtaining high-performing interpretable models.